 Skin/No Skin Rule

-If you don’t have the dirty dozen/clean 15 lists with (definitely download the app) or are in a hurry you can go by the skin rule.
+If you don’t have the dirty dozen/clean 15 lists with (definitely download the app) or are in a hurry, you can go by the skin rule.
 If you are going to eat the skin on it, you may want to consider purchasing it organic.
-Foods that you don’t typically eat the skin on such as onions, avocado, pineapples and grapefruit are more likely to be found on the clean 15 list.
-The rule isn’t perfect, the clean 15 list includes cauliflower which you definitely don’t peel.
-However, in a pinch, it is an easy thing to consider.
+Foods that you don’t typically eat the skin on such as onions, avocado, pineapples, and grapefruit are more likely to be found on the clean 15 list.
+The rule isn’t perfect.
+The clean 15 list includes cauliflower which you don’t need to peel.
+However, in a pinch, it is an easy thing to consider (this is the rule I use most frequently when shopping for my household.)

 Is Organic Worth It?

 Ultimately, you have to do what is best for you, that includes your health AND your budget.
-If you have children, history of endocrine (hormone) issues, or cancer I would probably urge you to prioritize buying organic produce.
-Regardless of whether you want to or can afford it, the most important thing is that you are actually consuming at least 5 servings of vegetables and fruit per day.
+If you have children, history of endocrine (hormone) issues, or cancer, I would probably urge you to prioritize buying some organic produce.
+However, I can’t guarantee that will be the end all be all.
+Remember, organic food still uses pesticides; they just use naturally derived versions.
+We have no evidence that those types of pesticides are any better or worse for human health overall.
+When it comes down to it, the most important thing is that you are actually consuming at least five servings of vegetables and fruit per day.
 Most professional health societies recommend 7-9 for optimal health and cancer prevention.
 Remember, a serving is the size of your fist!

 52 HEALTHY HABITS IN 52 WEEKS SERIES: